Skip to main content

 Learning Objectives:

-- Participants will explore the core values and practice principles that are the foundations of crisis work
+• Define, and understand the importance of the core values and principles that are the foundations of our work

-- Participants will gain knowledge of the stages of the crisis continuum and the benefits of viewing crisis as happening along a continuum
+• Knowledge of the stages of the crisis continuum and the benefits of viewing crisis as a continuum

-- Participants will begin to identify potential partners in crisis response and define the roles of the crisis worker and these partners
+• Identify potential partners in crisis response and define the roles of yourself and others

-- Participants will begin to identify their community service networks and coordinated system of care
+• Identify your community service network and coordinated system of care

 About the Trainer